UNStats/covid-19-response/content/statistical-programmes/covid19-nso-survey.md

 />
 </Box>

-Statistical operations have been hardest hit in low- and lower middle-income countries, while more resourced statistical systems in East Asia, Europe, and North America have largely been able to protect their essential operations.
+**Statistical operations have been hardest hit in low- and lower middle-income countries**, while more resourced statistical systems in East Asia, Europe, and North America have largely been able to protect their essential operations.
 Nine out of ten NSOs in low- and lower middle-income countries saw the pandemic blunt their ability to meet international reporting requirements, as opposed to one in